intellicook/recipe-search/README.md

 Make any changes and stage your files again according to the pre-commit hooks.

+**Important**: Do not commit the index file!
+It is recommended to name the index file with extension `.faiss` because it is set in `.gitignore`.

 ### Pushing Changes

 Set your branch's upstream branch to be the same branch on the remote repository on GitHub.